OpenVidu/openvidu.io-docs/docs/advanced-features/media-codecs.md

     Transcoding can have an expensive toll on CPU usage; for this reason, **we recommend to force VP8 when using Kurento as media server**, with *Forced Video Codec* set to either `VP8` or `MEDIA_SERVER_PREFERRED` (the default).

-* For mediasoup, [Matroska](https://en.wikipedia.org/wiki/Matroska) is used instead; the recording file extension is `.mkv`.
+* With mediasoup, [Matroska](https://en.wikipedia.org/wiki/Matroska) is used instead, and the recording file extension is `.mkv`.

-    The reasoning behind this choice is that mediasoup is not able to perform any kind of transcoding, so a flexible container format must be chosen such that (mostly) any codec can be stored in it, as-is from what Publishers sends to the server.
+    The reasoning behind this choice is that mediasoup is not able to perform any kind of transcoding, so a flexible container format must be chosen such that (mostly) any codec can be stored in it, as-is from what Publishers send to the server.

     mediasoup recordings are stored with whatever video codec is sent by Publishers, which in turn can be configured in OpenVidu with the *Forced Video Codec* feature.
 If *Forced Video Codec* is set to `NONE`, every Publisher will use their platform's favored codec, meaning that different recorded files might end up with different codecs.